 The best projects rely on robust planning efforts.
 During the planning phase, the information collected in the initiation phase is applied to an actionable plan.

 IT project managers work to ensure the plan will allow the project to be completed in the proposed time frame and that costs will not exceed the budget.
-Ideally, project plans anticipate specific issues or problems and provide mitigation solutions.
+Ideally, project plans anticipate specific issues and provide mitigation solutions.
 However, project managers usually build in time to address the unexpected, should the need arise.

 This sub-phase is where things really get rolling.
 The project team works through the tasks that were detailed in the project plan to develop the project deliverables.
 The execution sub-phase is complete when the project deliverables are accepted by the users and the sponsor.